 The Richmond Road Runners Club (RRRC) has a scholarship program for Richmond-area high school seniors involved in running or running-related activities.
-RRRC is a non-profit organization dedicated to promoting running for positive physical and mental health benefits.
-In 2020, RRRC will award up to three (3) $2,000 scholarships to students who have and will contribute to the running community and represent the beneficial aspects of running as a healthy lifestyle.
+RRRC is a non-profit organization that promotes running for positive physical and mental health benefits.
+In 2024, RRRC will award up to three (3) $3,000 scholarships to students who have contributed to the running community and represent the benefits of running as a healthy lifestyle.

 Each RRRC scholarship will be a one-year, non-renewable award of $3,000.
 To be eligible, a student must be:

 To apply for a Richmond Road Runners Club scholarship award, ALL of the following must be submitted:

 1. A completed RRRC Scholarship Application Form (all questions answered)

 2. A 500-word essay focused on answering the three questions listed in the application instructions.
 The emphasis should be on the student’s overall contribution to the sport of running rather than on individual achievement.
 Please do not include your name on any part of the essay, and the essay should not exceed 500 words.

 3. A copy of the student’s acceptance letter from a college or university.

 4. One letter of reference from someone involved in either high school or Richmond area running specifically addresses the student’s contributions to the running community.
 The letter should be emailed directly from the person writing the reference letter to email@example.com.